Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Deployment

 \subsection{Live test design and unfolding}

-\paragraph{Test scope} The test took place from December 16th, 2022 (date of deployment) to January 29th, 2023, in a large European country.
-A list of 180 ($n=180$) clothing products was selected to be steered by the bandits algorithm.
+\paragraph{Test scope} A subset of 180 ($n=180$) clothing products was selected to be steered by the bandits algorithm.
 Because of the data sparsity, we chose to focus for this test on products for which the traffic was deemed high enough.
 The selection criterion was that they should meet a threshold of ten average daily clicks over a period of six months.
 The products selected for the test were randomly sampled amongst those satisfying this traffic threshold.